 How do I know if the VPN is active in Edge?

 Look for the extension’s icon in the toolbar, and check the status indicator when you open it.
 Some extensions show a “Connected” status and the server location.
 You can also verify by visiting an IP lookup site to see if your location matches the VPN server.
+How to disable proxy settings in microsoft edge 2026

 Is it safe to install Chrome Web Store extensions in Edge?